-IV.
+II.
 SUMMARY AND CONCLUSIONS

 Based on the above findings, the applicant has demonstrated compliance with applicable sections of the Salem Unified Development Code.
-Therefore, the applicant requests that the concurrent Class 3 Site Plan Review, Partition, Property Line Adjustment, Class 2 Adjustment, Tree Removal, Tree Variance, Historic Clearance Review, Street Tree Removal, and Class 2 Driveway Approach applications be approved.
+Therefore, the applicant requests that the Class 3 Site Plan Review and Historic Clearance Review applications be approved.